-Cross platform app development has been the most preferred choice among entrepreneurs for a long time.
-The reasons are speedy development process, cost-effectiveness, reusable code, etc., which are in fact some of the greatest attributes of this platform.
+Cross-platform app development has been the most preferred choice among entrepreneurs for a long time.
+The reasons are speedy development process, cost-effectiveness, reusable code, etc., which are some of the greatest attributes of this approach.

-Though numerous cross platform app development frameworks available, React Native and Flutter are the two most advanced frameworks for cross platform app development services of late.
+Though there are numerous cross-platform app development frameworks available, React Native and Flutter are the two most advanced frameworks for cross-platform app development of late.

 So, It’s hard to say, whether Flutter will replace React Native, but, the growing popularity of Flutter is something that can’t be ignored.

-Here, in this post, we are going to make a detailed comparison of React Native vs Flutter on the basis of following factors, to make everything quite clear and let you know who is the real winner.
+Here, in this post, we are going to make a detailed comparison of React Native vs Flutter based on the following factors, to make everything quite clear and let you know who is the real winner.

-React Native vs Flutter will help businesses in finding the right solution that can match their business needs perfectly with cross platform app development.
-Have a look at a major difference between Flutter and React Native.
+Debate on React Native vs Flutter will help businesses in finding the right solution that can match their business needs perfectly with cross-platform app development.
+Have a look at a major difference between Flutter and React Native:

 What is Dart in Flutter?

 Flutter works perfectly on a set of proprietary widgets.
-With use properly, Flutter lets you have a perfectly customized user interface accompanied with various native components and also a great interoperability.
+With proper use, Flutter lets you have a perfectly customized user interface accompanied with various native components and a great interoperability.

-As name suggests, React Native basically uses native UI components for iOS or Android and delivers a seamless native experience.
-It’s known as a dynamic cross platform app development that is able to enhance user experience.
+As the name suggests, React Native uses native UI components of React for iOS and Android, and delivers a seamless native experience.
+It’s known for dynamic cross-platform app development that can enhance user experience.

-This cross platform app development framework mainly follows a Dart app architecture library, which comes with an unidirectional data flow pattern that includes action, store and store watchers.
+This cross-platform app development framework mainly follows the Dart app architecture library, which comes with a unidirectional data flow pattern that includes action, store, and store watchers.

-It basically follows Flux architecture based on an unidirectional data flow.
-Flux is perfect to use to create client-side web applications.
-Like every framework, it also follows MVC framework.
-React takes care of visual whereas Flux cares of model in the MVC framework.
+It follows Flux architecture based on a unidirectional data flow.
+Flux is perfect to use for creating client-side web applications.
+Like every framework, it also follows the MVC framework.
+React takes care of visual whereas Flux takes care of the model in the MVC framework.

 Does Flutter compile to native code?

-Well, Flutter uses Dart language that is basically ahead of time (AOT) compiled to make it highly predictable, quick and native code.
+Well, Flutter uses Dart language that is ahead of time (AOT) compiled to make highly predictable, quick, and native code.
 So, the answer is yes, Flutter compiles to native code.

-React Native includes several ready-to-use components that reduce overall app development time and make the process speedy.
-It helps developers in building world-class applications to cater businesses.
+React Native includes several ready-to-use components that reduce overall app development time and makes the process speedy.
+It helps developers in building world-class applications to cater to businesses.

 You may also like to read: 10 Best Apps Built with React Native Technology

-In cross platform, stability is an important factor, which can’t be ignored any how, especially when choosing the right cross platform frameworks.
+In cross-platform, stability is an important factor, which can’t be ignored anyhow, especially when choosing the right cross-platform framework for your business.

-Flutter legs behind of its rival in stability.
-The reason is only alpha version of Flutter is available to help developers in app development.
+Flutter lags behind its rival in the stability of apps.
+The reason is only the alpha version of Flutter is available to app developers.
 But. it is appropriate for larger projects.
 However, Google’s announcement for Flutter beta 2 is a greater improvement in this arena.
 It comes with various improved tools that make it perfect for large projects.

 Documentation & Tooling

 Documentation is something that gives Flutter an edge over its rival React Native.
-Flutter includes an easy, efficient and smooth documentation.
-It makes everything clear for developers and lets them perform their job with a great efficiency.
+Flutter includes efficient and smooth documentation.
+It makes everything clear for developers and lets them perform their job with great efficiency.